valerieJJ/JJSpring/README.md

 It will return the movie ID retrieved based on the content, based on which you can further check the MongoDB table to get more information.

 ### zookeeper utils
-I am currently working on extending redis to a distributed architecture based on zookeeper
+I am considering extending this project to spring-cloud based on zookeeper

 <img width="1603" alt="image" src="https://user-images.githubusercontent.com/43733497/159327103-3947eda0-b6d3-4471-8de1-4dca4ce826fb.png">